bergie/bergie.github.com/now/index.md

 ---
 layout: page
 title: "Now"
+date: 2015-11-04 12:32:56 UTC
 ---
 I'm currently in _Berlin, Germany_.
-Here are the things I'm working on.
+Here are some things I'm working on.
 You can see some of these in my [GitHub profile](https://github.com/bergie):

 * Coordinating various development projects and building the back-end of [The Grid](https://thegrid.io/)
 * Exploring the world of [Interplanetary Filesystems](https://ipfs.io/)